ericzji/openshift-4-3/vxlan-arp-issue.md

 ## Problem

-From BIG-IP, ARP records show that it's not able to resolve PODs mac address:
+The CIS is properly populating the pools, and OpenShift POD is up and running.
+From BIG-IP, however, ARP records show that it's not able to resolve PODs mac address:

 ```
 root@(bigip-a)(cfg-sync Standalone)(Active)(/Common)(tmos)# show net arp